IBM/BlockchainPublicRegulationFabric-Food/README.md

 Now we are ready to add **Access Control**.
 Do this by first clicking on the `admin` tab to issue **new ids** to the participants and add the ids to the wallet.
 Please follow the instructions as shown in the images below:

-* Click +add to my Wallet under Option 2 to actually add to your wallet.

 ![Admin Tab](images/admintab.png)

+Click on  `Issue New Id` button to create new Ids.
 ![Generate New Id](images/generateNewId.png)

+Click on `Add to my Wallet` link to add the newly generated Id to the `Wallet`.
 ![Add to Wallet](images/addtowallet.png)

 ![Ids to Wallet](images/idstowallet.png)